tbensky/PrologScheduling/README.md

 The power of Prolog as we see it is twofold:

 1. You don't have to go writing the search algorithms yourself.
-Prolog's are all professional-grade, so you can consider tackling "large" search spaces.
+Prolog's are all professional-grade, so you can consider tackling "large" search spaces with Prolog.

 2. Prolog makes specifying your data and pattern(s) very natural, maybe even easier than with a procedural language.
 Both are just parts of the actual Prolog code.
-I find specifying the data usually very enjoyable, and it feels like you are making fast progress while inputting the data.
-The pattern, which will drive the search, feel much more difficult and progress is usually very slow.
+I find specifying the data for a problem usually very enjoyable, and it feels like I'm making fast progress in solving my problem.
+The pattern, which will drive the search, feels much more difficult, and progress is usually very slow.

 I think with Prolog, people get hung up on stating the pattern they are looking for in their data.
 They kind of expect Prolog to just "know" such things.